 Location as a status factor – Kaartinkaupunki elevates businesses to first class

-Kaartinkaupunki, in the southern part of Helsinki’s central city area, offers companies Finland’s most valuable business environment as well as the best lunch and after-work services in the country.
-It is no wonder that there is not enough room for all companies interested in the area.
+Located in the southern part of Helsinki, Kaartinkaupunki is an idyllic centre for experts and business.
+Situated by the sea, just a right step from the hustle and bustle of the city centre, the area offers companies the most valuable business environment as well as the best lunch and after-work services in the country.
+Kaartinkaupunki is a place where companies can focus on their own excellence.
+Small wonder then, that there is not enough room for all companies interested in the area.

 The historical centre of Helsinki, Kaartinkaupunki, is a perplexing mixture of dignified business world and lively tourist life.
 The small neighbourhood – only 0.33 km2 – between Esplanade Park and Tähtitorninmäki is full of historic buildings, popular tourist attractions and high-quality restaurants.